districtr/districtr/docs/brush.md

 # The Brush

 The `Brush` object we use in the map is the core way we paint and erase features on a map.
-It is loaded by `tools-plugin.js` and turned on and off by the `Toolbar`.
-It inherits from `HoverWithRadius` and `Hover`.
-Its responsibilty is to hover over a feature one at a time, or by bunch or county.
+It is responsible for hovering over a feature and communicating with mapbox about coloring or de-coloring these features, the principal way we assign units to destricts.

-Then, it is responsible for coloring or de-coloring these features.
-Finally, it must keep track of these actions so that users can undo or redo their changes.
+Loaded by `tools-plugin.js`, a `Brush` is turned on and off by the `Toolbar`.
+In order to hover over features, it inherits from `HoverWithRadius` and `Hover`.
+Finally, the brush object keeps track of these actions so that users can undo or redo their changes.

 ## The `Brush` class in `src/map/brush.js`
 The `Brush` made its debut on Tues., Oct.
 23, 2018, written into districtr